(please note that this post includes affiliate links. Read my full disclosures here.)

 We began that year with zero training and very little curriculum.
 My mother-in-law had recently retired from teaching, so she gave me a stack of worksheets, each focused on a different letter.
 She also explained to me that I should teach all of the consonants first, followed by the vowels.
 Okay, I could do that.

 I have since, while teaching all eight of my children to read, figured out phonics.
-But I still use a lot of the same games Anne and I played together.
+But I still use a lot of the same games my oldest and I played together.

 Phonics isn’t rocket science.
 You don’t need a degree to teach it, and you’re not going to mess it up.

-Before embarking on the phonics boat, be sure your child exhibits all the Signs of Reading Readiness.
+Before beginning to teach phonics, be sure your child exhibits all the Signs of Reading Readiness.
 Otherwise you will just be embarking on an exercise in frustration for you and diminishing confidence for your child.

 Step 1.
 Letter recognition.
 Your child should know the name of each letter and be able to match the letter symbol to its name.